FabioRochaPoeta/BTCmonthly/README.md

 # BTC Monthly
-A indicator code to paste in Trading View´s Pine Editor (Pine Script) - shows when to BUY and SELL Bitcoin (BTC)
+A indicator code to paste in Trading View´s Pine Editor (Pine Script) - shows when to BUY and SELL Bitcoin (BTC) in monthly interval

 # Using an Indicator Code in TradingView's Pine Editor: